 - 3 tablespoons canola or sunflower oil Add to list

-- 4 cups mixed vegetables (see note below) Add to list
+- 4 cups mixed vegetables (see note) Add to list

 - 1/2 cup Asian sesame salad dressing Add to list